vault27/Foundation/paloalto.md

 - You can import CSV with values for variables into Stack, depending on a device
 - In CSV you configure variable name, which you already created + variable type (IP/netmask for example) + value for each firewall - Serial/Hostname

 ### Device groups - to control policies and objects

 - Device groups: for controlling all policies + all objects
+- By default Panorama pushes all shared objects to firewalls whether or not any shared or device group policy rules reference the objects
+- On lower-end models, such as the PA-220, consider pushing only the relevant shared objects to the managed firewalls.
+This is because the number of objects that can be stored on the lower-end models is considerably lower than that of the mid- to high-end models
+- Panorama > Setup > Management > Panorama Settings > Share Unused Address and Service Objects with Devices - enabled by default
+- By default lower device groups take precedence over upper device groups, if the same objects exist
+- Objects defined in ancestors will take higher precedence - when you perform a device group commit, the ancestor values replace any override values
 - Tags can be applied to devices when add them to panorama
 - Then these tags are used as targets in rule instead of sending to all devices in device group
 - One NGFW only in one Device Group